-The WiNG-MGR can be rack or wall mounted, or left free standing.
-The WiNG-MGR ships with rack mount tabs.
-Wall mount tabs are sold separately.
+The WiNG-MGR can be rack, wall, or DIN rail mounted or left free standing.
+Rack mount tabs ship with the WiNG-MGR.
+Wall mount tabs and a 35mm DIN rail mount bracket are sold separately.

 - Mount the WiNG-MGR in either the front or the back of a 19-inch rack You will need two of RLE's L-shaped rack mount tabs (included with the WiNG-MGR).
 Remove the screws from the sides of the WiNG-MGR, put the tabs in place, and reapply the screws.
 Mount the device in the front or the back of your rack.
 Use the preferred anchoring method as suggested by the rack manufacturer to mount the unit securely. - If you would prefer to mount the WiNG-MGR on a wall, wall mount tabs (sold separately) provide a secure solution.
 Remove the screws from the sides of the WiNG-MGR, put the wall mount tabs in place, and reapply the screws.
-Mount the device securely in the desired location.
+Mount the device securely in the desired location. - If you would prefer to mount the WiNG-MGR on a 35mm DIN rail, a WiNG-MGR DRM bracket is also available (sold separately).
+Remove the screws from the sides of the WiNG-MGR, slide the unit into the bracket, and reapply the screws.
+Snap the device securely onto the DIN rail.
+You will hear the bracket click into place.